 Nearly one in ten women of childbearing age suffers from polycystic ovary syndrome (PCOS), which makes it difficult to become pregnant because of a hormonal imbalance.
-In Fairhope, Alabama, Brown, Pearson, and Guepet Gynecology offers multiple treatments for polycystic ovary syndrome that can help you to become fertile again.
+In Fairhope, Alabama, Brown, Pearson, & Guepet Gynecology and Urogynecology offers multiple treatments for polycystic ovary syndrome that can help you to become fertile again.
 If you’re interested in exploring your treatment options, call the office or schedule an appointment online today.

 Caused by a hormone imbalance, polycystic ovary syndrome, or PCOS, is a common condition that affects your ovaries.
 PCOS can inhibit your body’s ability to develop eggs or impede their ability to be released during ovulation.
 It’s a cause of infertility for many women, but it is treatable — a diagnosis does not mean that you’re unable to become pregnant.